 “I’ve always been the type of person who runs toward the screams while everyone else runs away,” she said.
 “Being in the EMS field allows me to utilize all my strengths.”

-Peterson, who earned her EMT license and PEPP certificate for pediatric assessment, chose COD because she lives in the neighborhood and knew its EMS programming was strong.
+Peterson, who earned her EMT license and PEPP certificate for pediatric assessment, chose College of DuPage because she lives in the neighborhood and knew its EMS programming was strong.
 After completing the Trauma Assessment, Pediatric Assessment and Paramedic Transition courses at COD, she applied to medic schools.
 She tested into and interviewed for a seat in Good Samaritan’s program and was accepted.